“A society grows great when one plants trees in whose shade they know they shall never sit”

 – Anonymous Greek Proverb

 Excellent public schools will require additional private funding over the long term.
 Recognizing this, many years ago Ed! created an Endowment Fund.
-Today, through donations and investment gains, our Endowment has grown to nearly $3 million in 2017.
+Today, through donations and investment gains that follows a prudent, long-term investment strategy overseen by Ed!’s Endowment Committee, our Endowment has grown to $3 million.

 Ed! extends its gratitude to the following Endowment Fund donors:

 Duane Conover for his $50,000 contribution to dedicate a high school classroom in memory of Spanish teacher, Señor Frank Real.

 Plaza El Segundo for its $1 million pledge to be given over five years in support of the endowment.